 This is how you can embed these values into your reports and get dynamic calculations that you may never have seen before.

 I’ve gone into this quite a lot in other tutorial series.
-I even got an entire course module at Enterprise DNA within our education platform that covers a scenario analysis, extending this to a very advanced stage.
-So make sure you check that out, too.
+I’ve even created an entire module dedicated to scenario analysis at Enterprise DNA that takes this to a more advanced stage, so make sure you check that out too.